openclarity/functionclarity/CONTRIBUTING.md

 # Contributing Guidelines

-Welcome to Function Clarity.
+Welcome to FunctionClarity.
 We are excited about the prospect of you joining our community!
-The Function Clarity communitry abides by the CNCF [code of conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md).
+The FunctionClarity communitry abides by the CNCF [code of conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md).
 Here is an excerpt:

 _As contributors and maintainers of this project, and in the interest of fostering an open and welcoming community, we pledge to respect all people who contribute through reporting issues, posting feature requests, updating documentation, submitting pull requests or patches, and other activities._